leefish/sbbeditor/README.md

 <script src="sbbeditor.js" type="text/javascript"></script>
 ```

-After thati you can give a function to your html elements (button, image, string etc..) like this;
+After that you can give a function to your html elements (button, image, string etc..) like this;

 ```
 <input type="button" name="bold" value="B" onclick="javascript:addtag('contentArea','bold');">